John S. Hilliard: Career

 On January 31, 2007 a concert of Hilliard's music was presented at the John F. Kennedy Center for the Performing Arts, which included the Washington, D.C. premiere of his second piano concerto performed by guest pianist Carsten Schmidt of Sarah Lawrence College.
 In 2010 the James Madison University orchestra, with Lori Piitz, performed a movement of his Third Piano Concerto in the new Forbes Performing Arts Center on the campus of James Madison University.
 Also they have premiered his Eleison for large women's chorus and harps, 2 pianos, four cello and four doublebasses.
 The text made use of English, Greek and Hebrew.

 In 2013 the university sponsored a special celebratory concert in his honor which was attended by 30 former composition students, and performed mostly by JMU current music majors.

+Later life

 After retiring, Hilliard completed a commission for the World Saxophone Congress for premiere in France in 2015.
 He adjudicated for the Washington International Composition competition and has taught as a substitute at the University of Virginia in Charlottesville.

 He died in Fishersville, Virginia, in November 2019.